-The Emory Genetic Counseling Training Program was implemented in 2011 and will accept its first class of students in 2012.
+The Emory Genetic Counseling Training Program was launched in 2012 as the first program of its kind in the state of Georgia.
 The program is housed within the Department of Human Genetics of the School of Medicine, part of the Robert W. Woodruff Health Sciences Center.

 The curriculum blends cutting-edge didactic training in human/medical genetics and psychosocial counseling, along with extensive clinical training opportunities.
 A novel aspect of the program is the focus internship, which provides an in-depth practice and research experience designed to embrace the ways in which the profession of genetic counseling is evolving.
 Students are also required to complete a capstone project, which includes grant writing, data analysis/interpretation and manuscript preparation.